kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	| 4         | |+|  (400K)   | |+| (1.25 g/L)  |  89          |
 	+-----------+---------------+-----------------+--------------+

-The main effect of temperature is:
+The main effect of temperature for this system is:

 		-	:math:`\Delta T_{S-} = 79 - 77 = 2\%` per 10K
 		-	:math:`\Delta T_{S+} = 89 - 81 = 8\%` per 10K
 		-	the average temperature main effect is: 5% per 10 K

 Notice how different the main effect is at the low and high level of :math:`S`.
 So the average of the two is an incomplete description of the system.
-There is some other effect in the system  that we have not captured.
+There is some other aspect to the system that we have not captured.

 Similarly, the main effect of substrate concentration is: